 The programme runs at ISIS every two years for 5 days and takes around 25 students.

-The last ISIS Muon Spectroscopy Training School was run 14th - 18th March 2016.
-Further details can be found here.
+The next ISIS Muon Spectroscopy Training School will be run 19th - 23rd March 2018.

 Muons are a valuable and versatile probe of condensed matter.
 The µSR (muon spin rotation / relaxation / resonance) spectroscopic techniques are used to investigate magnetic, superconducting, semiconducting, molecular, ionic and metallic systems.

 The aim of the Muon Spectroscopy Training School is to provide a practical training course for Ph.D. students and post-doctoral researchers on the use of muons in condensed matter research.